Hands-On Community Programs

 1) outdoor wilderness skills centered around connection with Montana forest ecosystem, self and each other

-Guilds are the smaller groups you spend time in for part of each day, learning skills, connecting with people and exploring the land.
+Guilds are the smaller groups you may spend time in for part of each day, learning skills, connecting with people and exploring the land.
+We choose 3-4 guilds each year based on participant preferences.

 Examples of Possible Guilds Themes: